 How long does fresh pasta last?

 Fresh pasta can last up to 24 hours in the refrigerator when homemade.
 If store-bought, fresh pasta can last two to three days in the refrigerator.

 Can you use a pasta maker for other things?

 A pasta maker isn’t the most versatile appliance, but you can still use it to make other foods aside from pasta.
 Use it to roll out pastry dough, fondants, and candy clays.
 It can also be used to make crackers, dumpling wrappers, and thin pastries.

 Why Trust Simply Recipes?

-Dakota Kim is a freelance writer and former restaurant owner who has tested many cookware items both for articles and for her restaurant.
-Using her mother’s pasta machine from the 70s, she and her mother have been making pasta and dumpling dough together since she was a child.
+Dakota Kim is a freelance writer and former restaurant owner who has tested many cookware items for articles and her restaurant.
+Using her mother’s pasta machine from the '70s, they have been making pasta and dumpling dough together since she was a child.
 She still loves to crank the handle and see magical shapes emerge.
 She has owned four pasta makers and broken at least two of her mother’s machines.